 As a result of audit examinations, persons or other entities are often assessed amounts to be paid or returned to the state.
 Some statutes and/or administrative procedures provide for a period during which the audit finding may be protested.
 After resolving protests or after the protest period expires, the audit assessment becomes final.

-Prior to their being final, audit assessments will be established in the accounting records as a contingent receivable as of the date the audit assessment is ready to be made known formally to the entity being assessed.
-Such receivables will be fully deferred, see SAM Chapter 8700, Miscellaneous Accounting Procedures.
-Upon being made final, audit assessments will be recognized as valid receivables.
-If it is an abatement or reimbursement receivable, follow the instructions in SAM sections 8287, 10407 and 10408.
-Revenue receivables will be accrued in accordance with SAM section 8290.4, Accounts Receivable.
+Agencies/departments will establish contingent receivable on the date the audit assessment is ready for formal communication to the entity/individual assessed.
+Once the audit assessment becomes final, reverse the contingent receivable and record as a valid receivable for the final amount.
+If the assessed amount is an abatement or reimbursement receivable, follow the instructions in SAM sections 8287, 8288, 10407 and, 10408.
+Accrued revenue receivables per SAM section 8296, Year-End Procedures.